 - Wage garnishments

-Who Qualifies for the Fresh Start Tax Debt Relief Program?
+Who Qualifies for the Fresh Start Tax Relief Program?

-- First, a taxpayer can apply for an Installment Agreement.
-This tax debt relief program gives the taxpayer six years to pay off what they owe.
-Additionally, the taxpayer does not incur any interest or penalties while they’re paying off their tax debt.
+- First, a taxpayer can apply for the IRS Installment Agreement.
+This program gives the taxpayer six years to pay off what they owe.
+Additionally, the taxpayer does not incur any interest or penalties while they’re paying off their tax debt with IRS debt help.

 - Second, a taxpayer can apply for an Offer in Compromise through the Fresh Start program.
 As mentioned, an OIC is rare but taxpayers can pay off what they owe the IRS.